 In 2019, we announced that Wellcome was making a five-year, £200 million commitment to transform how we understand, fund, prevent and treat anxiety and depression in young people by creating a mental health priority area.
-Here, we lay out our strategy for the programme, which will begin in January 2020.
+Here, we lay out our strategy for the programme, which began in January 2020.

 This commitment is in addition to our existing funding for wide-ranging mental health research, which investigates many other conditions across all ages.

 A world in which no one is held back by mental health problems.